wolberine/docs/markdown/reference/dash/sdk.md

 ### Command Line Interface (CLI)

-The package includes some command line tools that you can use to perform operations with the Hologram cloud or as examples for writing your own application using this SDK
+The package includes some command line tools that you can use to perform operations with the Hologram cloud or as examples for writing your own application using this SDK.

 #### scripts/hologram_send.py